zcsabbagh/reasoning/replit.md

 - July 06, 2025.
 Created RankLift leaderboard page showing top users with profile photos, names, and exam scores
 - July 06, 2025.
 Added totalScore field to users table with default value of 20 for new users
 - July 06, 2025.
 Implemented automatic score updating when users complete exams
+- July 06, 2025.
+Renamed "RankLift" to "Rankings" throughout the application and updated URL paths from /ranklift to /rankings
+- July 06, 2025.
+Removed email display from leaderboard and added numerical rank display (Rank #1, #2, etc.)

 ## User Preferences